Substeps/substeps-framework/README.md

 * escaped < and > in the glossary data
 * Corrected the path to the screenshot images to be relative so that they work when served off a server and locally.
 * various sonar fixes
+* Upgraded guava to 21.0 - required to support selenium 3.3 and latest firefox drivers

 1.0.5
 -----